Zoran Mirković: Managerial career

 Mirković began his managerial career as assistant coach of Sinđelić Belgrade in 2015 eventually being promoted to head coach in July 2015.
 He remained in that position until December 2015.
 In February 2016, he became the assistant coach of the Montenegrin national team where he worked directly with his former coach Ljubiša Tumbaković.
 He remained in that position until 4 August 2018 when he replaced Miroslav Đukić as head coach of Partizan.
 He was head coach of Partizan until abruptly resigning after a 1–0 loss to Voždovac on 10 March 2019.

+In July 2025, Mirković was appointed as head coach of Serbia U21 national team.
+In October that year, he became interim coach of the Serbia senior team following Dragan Stojković's resignation ahead of their World Cup qualifier against Andorra.

 Personal life

-In May 2013, Mirković married Sanela Šaulić, daughter of singer Šaban Šaulić making Mirković the stepfather of Luka Adžić.
+In May 2013, Mirković married Sanela Šaulić, daughter of singer Šaban Šaulić, making Mirković the stepfather of Luka Adžić.